Recovery Expectations After Uncomplicated Cervical Cervical Lymphadenectomy (Neck Diussection) Recovery Expectations

 While not a guarantee for an individual’s experience, this description may assist in your planning and decision making.

-Recovery after cervical lymphadenectomy (neck dissection) follows a characteristic trajectory: an acute decline in function and quality of life in the first weeks, peak symptom burden at approximately 3 months, steady improvement through 6–12 months, but often with residual deficits that do not fully return to baseline.
-[1-3]
+Recovery after cervical lymphadenectomy (neck dissection) follows a characteristic trajectory: an acute decline in function and quality of life in the first weeks, peak symptom burden at approximately 3 months, steady improvement through 6–12 months, but often with some residual deficits that do not fully return to baseline.
+[1-3].
+The severity of symptoms depends on several factors, including the extent of surgery and prior therapy.
+Symptom improvement is assisted with active rehabilitation efforts.

 Immediate Postoperative Period (Days 1–7)